Vultr AMD vs Intel High Performance VPS Plans Benchmark: Which is the Fastest Loading Time?

-Want to choose between one of the two Vultr High-Performance plans AMD vs Intel? and you want to know what is best and fastest for your next web application hosting?
+Trying to decide between Vultr’s High-Performance plans: AMD or Intel?
+Wondering which is the best and fastest for your web app hosting?

-We have tried them and put them into a series of tests to see the best Vultr High-Performance plan; AMD or Intel.
+I have tried them both and put them into a series of tests to see the best Vultr High-Performance plan; AMD or Intel.

 What is Vultr High Performance?

-For $6 each month you get dedicated resources on a shared physical CPU of 1 GB RAM, 1 AMD vCPU processor, 2 TB Bandwidth transfer, and 25 GB NVMe SSD storage space.
+For $6/month, you get dedicated resources on a shared physical CPU of 1 GB RAM, 1 vCPU processor, 2 TB Bandwidth, and 25 GB NVMe SSD.

-The two options look a lot like each other, except for the processor, one is Vultr and the other is AMD, so we decided to put them into the tests and see which CPU performs better than the other.
+The two options look a lot like each other, except for the processor type, one is Intel and the other is AMD.

-To create a fair environment for the test we created an AMD VPS server and an Intel VPS server with the same plan, and the same resources, in the same data centers and at the same time.
+To create a fair environment for the test we created an AMD VPS server and an Intel VPS server with the same plan, and the same resources, and in the same data centers.

-Also, we installed the same latest WordPress version with the same theme and the same plugins so they are identical
+Also, we installed the same WordPress version with the same theme and the same plugins and demo sites to be identical.

 The two servers are the $6 (1GB RAM) plans and the location of the server is in New York (NJ).
 The operating system is Ubuntu 20.04 and on top of it, I installed WordPress.